 - A personal statement from the nominee describing his or her teaching philosophy and the impact they have had on veterinary medical education, including a brief description of major teaching accomplishments, innovations, and/or contributions.
 The personal statement and impact summary must not exceed two pages in total.

 - The nominee's current C.V.
 Pertinent information includes:

-- Web sites or other materials developed for teaching
+Web sites or other material developed for teaching

 Where to submit materials

 Materials should be submitted by email to firstname.lastname@example.org